georgeflanagin/workstation-backups/README.md

-# Procedure for backingup the workstations in the Parish Lab
+# Procedure for backup of the workstations in the Parish Lab

-As with other administrative functions, these are assigned to be run by `zeus@jonimitchell`
+As with other administrative functions, these are assigned to be run by `zeus@jonimitchell`.
+JoniMitchell is the unified home of administrative functions for the Parish Lab.

+There are four parts of the system, and each is detailed in a section below:

+1. The cron job that does the scheduling.
+2. The shell script that orders the backups, and runs continuously.
+3. The shell script on the workstations that performs the backup.
+4. The list of files to backup/exclude, also present on each workstation.

 ## The crontab